Henry Mountains: Geography and geology

 The Henry Mountains are drained by several canyon systems which radiate away from the isolated range, flowing north into the Fremont River, east into the Dirty Devil River, or south into Lake Powell.
 Surface water is scarce in the Henrys.
 Precipitation is about 6 in annually at an elevation of 5000 ft at the foot of the mountains, increasing to about 15 in at 7000 ft elevation and then diminishing to about 13 in at the highest elevations.

 The geology of these mountains was first studied in 1875-1876 by Grove Karl Gilbert.
 He coined the term "laccolite" (now laccolith) to describe the characteristic shapes of some of the igneous intrusions that core the mountains.
 The main type of igneous rock is porphyritic diorite.
-This continues to be a unique area of study for geologists who focus on intrusion emplacement processes, since the near-horizontal sedimentary strata is clearly folded to accommodate the magma.
+This continues to be a unique area of study for geologists who focus on intrusion emplacement processes, since the near-horizontal sedimentary strata are clearly folded to accommodate the magma.

 The ages of igneous rocks are important for understanding the evolution of the Colorado Plateau.
 The ages of these rocks measured by potassium–argon dating between 1969 and 1990 were discordant, ranging from 25 to 45 million years.
 However, uranium–lead dating of zircon, argon–argon dating of hornblende, and fission track dating have yielded consistent ages of about 23 to 31 million years.
 The intrusions are hosted by Permian to Cretaceous sedimentary rocks.
 The geology of these mountains is similar to the geology of the La Sal Range and of the Abajo Mountains, both also on the Colorado Plateau in southeastern Utah.